OntimizeWeb/docs/_o_components/35-o-table.component.md

 - It also must get the `templateref` view child reference, using  ``` @ViewChild('templateref', { read: TemplateRef }) public templateref: TemplateRef<any> ``` where you'll acquire the `<ng-template>` contents with a TemplateRef and access the view container.

-- If you want to customize the value of the columns in exports or filtering, you must overwrite the method *getCellData(cellvalue,rowvalue)*.

 - In your editor constructor you must set its `type` property value.

 - In your editor constructor you must register it as a new editor, using the `OTableColumnComponent` `addEditor` static method.

+- In your editor, the input must register `formControl`

 In the following example shows how to render two values of column in a cell ("SURNAME, name") and how to override the `getCellData` method.